Elias-Buerger/cvproj/submission/code/Readme.md

-# All-In-Focus Image Restoration from a Focal Stack with a Gated U-Net with Bilinear Upsampling
+# All-In-Focus Image Restoration from a Focal Stack Using a Gated U-Net with Bilinear Upsampling

-## running the model
+## Running the model

 In order to test the model please set the following variables inside test.py: